wes648/Westerfit.jl/README.md

 Next up, you'll need to install [WIGXJPF](http://fy.chalmers.se/subatom/wigxjpf/).
 Place the compiled library in westerfit/lib and westerfit will look for `libwigxjpf_shared.so`.
 The repository will download with the library compiled on an x86-64 Ubuntu based system but this may not work on every system.
+I'm not sure if this library will be useable on ARM-based processors.
+Please let me know if you figure out how to use it for such.
 Lastly, I recommend making a bash script called `westerfit` somewhere in your path.
 This script just needs the following two lines:
 ```